uchicago-cs/cmsc22000/website/hw/hw6.rst

    https://travis-ci.com/github/cmsc22000-labs/2020-lab6-GITHUB_USERNAME/builds/XXXXXXXXX

 Where ``XXXXXXXXX`` will be a number.
-This is the URL for this particular build; as you make more builds in the lab, we will be asking you to provide the URL of those builds.
+This is the URL for this particular build; as you make more builds in the homework, we will be asking you to provide the URL of those builds.

 Take into account that you can also access your latest build (even if